 How Spaces Can Inspire Minds

-The Learning Commons will change minds about what a library is, how it works, and what it’s supposed to do.
-By seamlessly navigating the ever-changing learning landscape, The Learning Commons will in effect remove previous barriers to knowledge creation.
-Since it will not be merely a repository for information, the facility will become a place where people collaborate and create knowledge, using the latest technology and the energy that is borne of intellectual exchange and inspirational spaces.
+The Learning Commons changes minds about what a library is, how it works, and what it’s supposed to do.
+By seamlessly navigating the ever-changing learning landscape, The Learning Commons in effect removes previous barriers to knowledge creation.
+Since it is far more than a repository for information, the facility instantly became a place where people collaborate and create knowledge, using the latest technology and the energy that is borne of intellectual exchange and inspirational spaces.